JonmarCorpuz/SecondBrain/Google Cloud/Cloud SQL.md

 # Cloud SQL Overview

-Google's Cloud SQL is a fully managed relational database service that allows users to set up MySQL, PostgreSQL, and SQL Server databases on VMs without having to attend to database administration tasks
+Google's Cloud SQL is a fully managed relational database service that allows users to set up MySQL, PostgreSQL, and SQL Server databases for transaction services

 * Used when data is structured and modeled for relational databases
 * Used for databases that don't need to scale horizontally (Cloud SQL databases scale vertically)